 \section{Introduction.
 An overview of the results.}

 Let $X(p)=(X_1(p),\dots,X_d(p))$, $p\in{\mathbb Z}^\nu$, where ${\mathbb Z}^\nu$ denotes the lattice points with integer coordinates in the $\nu$-dimensional Euclidean space ${\mathbb R}^\nu$, be a $d$-dimensional real valued Gaussian stationary random field with expectation $EX(p)=0$, $p\in{\mathbb Z}^\nu$.
-We define the notion of Gaussian property of a random field in the usual way, i.e. we demand that all finite sets $(X(p_1),\dots,X(p_k))$, $p_j\in{\mathbb Z}^\nu$, $1\le j\le k$, be a Gaussian random vector, and we call a random field $X(p)$, $p\in {\mathbb Z}^\nu$, stationary if for all $m\in{\mathbb Z}^\nu$ the random field $X^{(m)}(p)=X(p+m)$, $p\in{\mathbb Z}^\nu$, has the same finite dimensional distributions as the original random field $X(p)$, $p\in{\mathbb Z}^\nu$.
+We define the notion of Gaussian property of a random field in the usual way, i.e., we demand that all finite sets $(X(p_1),\dots,X(p_k))$, $p_j\in{\mathbb Z}^\nu$, $1\le j\le k$, be a Gaussian random vector, and we call a random field $X(p)$, $p\in {\mathbb Z}^\nu$, stationary if for all $m\in{\mathbb Z}^\nu$ the random field $X^{(m)}(p)=X(p+m)$, $p\in{\mathbb Z}^\nu$, has the same finite dimensional distributions as the original random field $X(p)$, $p\in{\mathbb Z}^\nu$.
 In most works only the case $\nu=1$ is considered, but since we can prove our results without any difficulty for stationary random fields with arbitrary parameter $\nu\ge1$ we consider such more general models.

 Our goal is to work out a good calculus which provides such a representation of the non-linear functionals of our vector valued Gaussian stationary random field which helps us in the study of limit theorems for such functionals.
-To understand what kind of limit theorems we have in mind take the following example which is discussed in Section~8 of this paper.
+To understand what kind of limit theorems we have in mind take the following example.

 Let us have a function $H(x_1,\dots,x_d)$ of $d$ variables, and define with the help of a $d$-dimensional vector valued Gaussian stationary random field

 and this function the random variables $Y(p)=H(X_1(p),\dots,X_d(p))$ for all $p\in{\mathbb Z}^\nu$.
 Let us introduce for all $N=1,2,\dots$ the normalized sum